 - If applicable, give your client a review on their GMB listing or LinkedIn profile to reciprocate.

-Make it easier for your customers to leave you a review by adding a review link on your website or sending a custom link on the email.
+Make it easier for your customers to leave you a Google review by adding a review link on your website or sending a custom link via email.
 It makes the process easier because now the customer needs to fill in the details without doing any hard work.

 To generate a custom Google review link, follow these steps:

 - Sign in to your Google Business Profile account.

 - Select the location or business you want to manage.